usgs/shakemap/docs/_sources/manual4_0/tg_architecture.rst.txt

 The tectonic regions, and additional geographic layers, that the event may fall within are defined by the STREC configuration.
-See the STREC documentation for information on adding additional layers, then use *select.conf* to customize the GMPE sets that the new layers will use.
+See the STREC documentation for information on adding additional layers, then use *select.conf* to customize the ground motion modules that the new layers will use.

-The process by which sm_select builds a GMPE set is somewhat complicated.
+The process by which **select** builds a GMPE set is somewhat complicated.
 STREC reports the tectonic region the earthquake lies within, as well as the distance to the closest polygon of the other tectonic region types.
 For example, for an earthquake in California STREC would report